-Free-draining soils are imperative for effective salinity management.
+Free-draining soils are imperative for effective salinity management when irrigation water is highly saline.
 When drainage is impeded due to heavy sub soils for instance, highly mobile salts will accumulate.
 Affected areas often increase in size and severity.
 This can lead to nutrient imbalances, coupled with waterlogging and very poorly performing crops.